 One of my favourite walks was the Merimbula Boardwalk, which was very popular on the sunny day we visited.
 The boardwalk follows the northern edge of Merimbula Lake, west of the bridge.
 Either park on the western side of the bridge or in the carpark on Lakewood Drive.

 The Boardwalk is about 2km long in each direction (including a few short lengths of footpath in between the boardwalk sections), and is a leisurely 1-2 hour stroll.
 Along the way you’ll pass some of the local oyster farms plus signs about the local marine life and vegetation.
 Dogs must be kept on a leash.

-Eden is also home to the Lake Curalo Boardwalk, around Lake Curalo behind Aslings Beach.
-The boardwalk and walking trail starts just behind Aslings Beach on the northern side of the skate park, then continues for 3km to the northern side of the estuary mouth.
+Eden is also home to the Lake Curalo Trail, around Lake Curalo behind Aslings Beach.
+The initial boardwalk and walking trail starts just behind Aslings Beach on the northern side of the skate park, then continues for 3km to the northern side of the estuary mouth.
 As there is no bridge across the estuary mouth to return back to the starting point, the total walk is 6km return.

 To the north in Tathra multiple walks are on offer.
 We completed the short but scenic Tathra Headland Walk.
 The walk starts next to the historic Tathra Wharf (where dogs are not permitted) and loops up and around the headland.
 It’s a great spot to spot whales, either heading north during June and July, or back south in September to October.
 There’s also lots of interesting signs about the local history, both Aboriginal and white.
 Dogs are permitted on leash.